MesserLab/SLiM-Benchmarks/_README.txt

     bash ./runall.sh <replicates>

 The only parameter here is the number of replicates desired.
 This script will loop over all of the models found in the models folder (*.slim), and will run each of them across replicates and thread counts by calling runmulti.sh and passing the requested replicate count through.

+Alternatively, to execute bulk runs, use one of the submission scripts: submit_BIOHPC.sh, submit_LOCAL.sh, or submit_SLURM.sh.
+These will run all of the tests that are not commented out with a "#" in the script.
+This is an easy way to exercise precise control over which tests are run.

 Note that these scripts never run more than one invocation of SLiM at a time, to keep the machine free from contention for resources (to the extent possible, other apps/processes should be quit, for the same reason).
 These runtimes are therefore, roughly, the *minimum* runtime expected, and when running multiple invocations simultaneously on a single machine, one would expect somewhat lower performance due to resource contention.
 How large that effect is will depend upon the platform and the specific model being run.